ligato/docs/docs/plugins/vpp-plugins.md

 ### Cross connects

-The vpp-agent supports the L2 cross connect feature which sets an interface pair to cross connect (xconnect) mode.
+The VPP agent supports the L2 cross connect feature which sets an interface pair to cross connect (xconnect) mode.
 All packets received on the first interface are transmitted out the second interface.
 This mode is not bidirectional by default.
 If required both interfaces in each direction must be set.

 The cross-connect mode uses a very simple [xconnect model][xc-model] that references the transmit and receive interfaces.
 Both interfaces are mandatory fields and must exist in order to set the mode successfully.
 If one or both are missing, the configuration is postponed.